Taticalzero/NubbleApp/README.md

 ## Step 2: Start the Metro Server - Buildando no Metro Server

-First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.
 Primeiro, você precisará iniciar o **Metro**, o _bundler_ de JavaScript que é fornecido _com_ o React Native.

 Para iniciar o Metro, execute o seguinte comando a partir da _root_ do seu projeto React Native:
-To start Metro, run the following command from the _root_ of your React Native project:

 ```bash
 # using npm